xiaoyizhu-servis/ootbdrchrono/README.md

 ## 6. Reset Unique Fields

-Remoe all existing unique fields then add below:
+Remove all existing unique fields then add below:

+**These fields are critical and must exist in each respective app with the exact names as shown below:**

 | Entity      | Field            |
 | ----------- | ---------------- |